 Resources Every College-Bound Senior Needs

-As a teacher of a senior writing course and as a mother of a college junior, I have particular interest and personal experience in college preparation.
+As a teacher of a senior writing course and as a mother of a college senior, I have particular interest and personal experience in college preparation.
 Below is a collection of videos, sites and articles that I’ve used personally and in the classroom.
 Share these and let me know what you think:

 VIDEOS I SHOW MY SENIORS:

 1. William and Mary Admission Prompt: Many students envision the admissions officers as formal, unapproachable, stuffy old souls.
 This illustrates that they are, in fact, normal peeps just like them. (as recommended by @AndersonGL on Twitter)

 “>The Social Media Revolution 2012 . . . underscores the importance of continually educating ourselves in today’s fast-paced technological society: